 All members of the University community are encouraged to promptly and accurately report any crime, accident, or suspicious circumstance to the Police & Public Safety Department.
-All staff and faculty at the University should, according to UNIVECTIVE UNIVECTIVE University Policy 803, (available at: https:// legal.charlotte.edu/tps://legal.charlotte.edu/) report certain to the police.
-All types of crimes accidents, and emergencies should be reported to the Police & Public Safety Department immediately upon their discovery.
-The Police & Public Safety Department can be summoned by the simple touch of a button on approximately 400 "Blue" Light" emergency phones, by dialing 911 or 7-2200 from any University phone, by calling 704-687-2200 from any non-University phone, or by utilizing the Live Safe phone application.
+All staff and faculty at the University should, according to UNC Charlotte University Policy 803, (available at: https://legal.charlotte.edu/policies/up-803) report certain types of crimes to the police.
+All crimes, accidents, and emergencies should be reported to the Police & Public Safety Department immediately upon their discovery.
+The Police & Public Safety Department can be summoned by the simple touch of a button on approximately 400 "Blue Light" emergency phones, by dialing 911 or 7-2200 from any University phone, by calling 704-687-2200 from any non-University phone, or by utilizing the Live Safe phone application.
 It is important to note that a 911 call made from a cell or University phone will go to the Charlotte Mecklenburg Police Department, which is located off campus.
 The caller will need to advise 911 they are on the UNC Charlotte campus.

-Charlotte Enhanced 911 (E911) System.
-Once the off-campus dispatcher at 911 determines the call is coming from the campus, they usually transfer the call to UNC Charlotte Police & Public Safety Department.
-The direct dial number for the Police & Public is Safety Department 704-687-2200.
+Charlotte Enhanced 911 (E911) System

+Once the off-campus dispatcher at 911 determines the call is coming from the campus, the usually try to transfer the call to UNC Charlotte Police & Public Safety department.
+The direct dial number for the Police & Public Safety number is 704-687-2200.
 We encourage individuals within the campus community to program this number into their cell phones for quick response.
 Classrooms with smart podiums are equipped with "talkmaster" technology which calls classroom support at the touch of a button.
-Classroom Support will transfer emergencies the Police & Public Safety Department.
+Classroom Support will transfer emergencies to the Police & Public Safety Department.
 Criminal incidents may be reported directly to the Police & Public Safety Department or any Campus Security Authority.

-Reporting to the Title IX Coordinator, Dean of Students and/or Housing & Residence Life
+Reporting to the Office of Civil Rights & Title IX Coordinator, Student Accountability and Conflict Resolution, and/or Housing & Residence Life

-In addition to reporting criminal incidents to Police & Public Safety Department, individuals may also report criminal incidents to the Title IX Coordinator, Deputy Title IX Coordinators, the Dean of Students, or authorities within Housing & Residence Life.
+In addition to reporting criminal incidents to Police & Public Safety Department, individuals may also report criminal incidents to the Office of Civil Rights & Title IX Coordinator, Deputy Office of Civil Rights Title IX

+Coordinators, the Student Accountability & Conflict Resolution, or authorities within Housing & Residence Life.
 When appropriate, these departments will coordinate with the Police & Public Safety Department.
-Reports of sexual assault, domestic violence, dating violence, or stalking can be reported to the Title IX Coordinator, who will not involve Police & Public Safety unless the victim wishes to do so.
+Reports of sexual assault, domestic violence, dating violence, or stalking can be reported to the Office of Civil Rights Title IX Coordinator, who will not involve Police & Public Safety unless the victim wishes to do so.
 If individuals wish to remain anonymous every attempt will be made to maintain their anonymity, but it is not guaranteed.
-Aggregated crime statistics from incidents reported to the Title IX Coordinator, the Dean of Students and Housing and Residence Life, among other offices, will be included in the Annual Crime Statistics.
+Aggregated crime statistics from incidents reported to the Office of Civil Rights Title IX Coordinator, the Student Accountability & Conflict Resolution and Housing and Residence Life, among other offices, will be included in the Annual Crime Statistics.